3ssalunke/miro-clone/README.md

 This is a miro clone.
-For leanring purpose.
+For learning purpose.